 26. The Braided Bun

 Not only is this hairstyle graceful, but it is also oh-so-simple to do.
-Styling it with colored extensions and beaded accessories adds even more vibrancy to it.
+Style it with colored extensions and beaded hair accessories to add even more vibrancy to it.

 27. The Double Dutch Braided Bun